 - Posting actual affiliate links can get you in trouble, so it’s best to use a URL shortener or a redirect.
 Many marketers use bit.ly for shortening their URLs, but I think Rebrandly is a better service with a more robust free plan.

 - A lot of newbies do this (and even more TRY to do it), so you really have to be careful about where you post and why.
 You could get reported and/or kicked out of groups if others think you’re trying to game the system rather than providing real value.

 - Facebook can be a finicky platform.
 Even if you follow all the rules, you could still end up getting your account banned.
-I personally don’t recommend relying on this strategy exclusively because it makes you dependant on Facebook as a platform.
+I personally don’t recommend relying on this strategy exclusively because it makes you dependent on Facebook as a platform.

 You should take those points into consideration and do your own research before you start marketing in any way on Facebook, or anywhere else.

 If organic Facebook marketing sounds as though it’s the best of these affiliate marketing strategies and you want some help getting started, you’re in luck!
 I wrote a book on the topic.
 You can grab your copy right here.